Work underway at McGill station

-> In March 2020, major work will begin both inside and outside McGill station.
+Since March 2020, major work has begun both inside and outside McGill station.

-> Impact on métro service: Several partitions will be installed on the western side of the station.
-They will temporarily close off two entrance buildings and one of the two accesses to the Eaton Centre.
+Métro impacts: several partitions will be installed on the western side of the station.
+They will temporarily close off two entrance buildings and one access to the Centre Eaton de Montréal.

-> Impact on customer trips
+Impact on customer trips

 The 420 - Express Notre-Dame-de-Grâce stops are being relocated due to the other construction projects in the area.

 Please see the schedule on our web page.

 Partial opening of the west side of the mezzanine

 As of Tuesday, November 15, the worksite on the west side of the mezzanine will be downsized.
 The Espace client will once again offer customer service from opening to closing, 7 days a week.
 Some turnstiles will be closed for a few days while they are relocated.